DIY

 photo source: preyses.com

-The effort required to maintain windows is far less than the benefits.
+The effort put into window maintenance far outweighs the benefits.
 If you haven't done it before, start this year.
-I assure you that you won't regret it.
+I guarantee you won't regret it.

 window maintenance